matejbizjak/kumuluzee-nats/jetstream/README.md

 PublishAck publishAck = jetStream.publish(message);
 ```

+We can also use `publishAsync()` to publish asynchronously.

 ### Consuming messages

-Consumers can either be **push** based where JetStream will deliver the messages as fast as possible to a subject of
+Consumers can either be **push** based where JetStream will deliver the messages as fast as possible (while adhering to the
+rate limit policy) to a subject of
 your choice, or **pull** to have control by asking the server for messages.

 #### Push consumers

-To specify a push consumer, we need to annotate a method with `@JetStreamListener` annotation.
+To specify a push consumer, we need to annotate a method with the `@JetStreamListener` annotation.
-Server will push the message to the client, which we can retrieve by the first function parameter.
+Server will push the messages to the client, which we can retrieve by the first function parameter.
 Make sure to match the object type to the type of the producer.

 There is another **optional** annotation available, which allows us to select a consumer configuration with an option to
 override the configurations.
 That annotation is `@ConsumerConfig`.

-In the following example push consumer is listening to the subject "subject" on the default connection and default JetStream
+In the following example push consumer is listening to the subject `subject` on the default connection and default JetStream
 context.
-It uses custom consumer configuration named "custom" but overrides the `deliverPolicy` parameter.
+It uses custom consumer configuration named `custom` but overrides the `deliverPolicy` parameter.
 It expects the message of the String data type.

 ```java